Monitoring emerging technologies

 Related documents

-Watching brief on advanced fuel cycles and alternative fuel waste management technology
+Watching brief on advanced fuel cycles and alternative waste management technology

 To help anticipate any changes in fuel cycles used in Canada, and the types of waste that may need to be managed, we keep a watching brief on new developments.
 We update it annually.